 A single station velocities file is created every week in parallel with the displacement time series.
-They are extracted from the time series file headers of the unfiltered combined weighted mean product (combwm) (section 2.2).
+They are extracted from the time series file headers of the unfiltered combined weighted mean product ("comb") (section 2.2).
 The files are stored at:

-http://garner.ucsd.edu/pub/measuresESESES products/Velocities/ e.g., ESESES_velocities_20210920-combwm.txt
+SOPAC: http://garner.ucsd.edu/pub/measuresESESES products/Velocities/